uviclibraries/html-css/act-1.md

 >
 ><img width=500px src="images/act-1/act1-1.png" alt="autocomplete example">

-## Essential parts of a complete HTML file
+## Essential parts of a complete HTML document

 When we talk about a "complete" or "compliant" HTML file, we are referring to what basic parts of an HTML file we need to have it pass modern and ever-changing [web standards](https://en.wikipedia.org/wiki/Web_standards) for web browsers.
 Having a web-compliant HTML file, or website, is important for a number of reasons.